-Pursuant to Article 18 of the law dated March, 26th 2010 on Professional Services and Article III-74 CDE, the Client is provided with the following legal information:
+Pursuant to Article 18 of the Law dated March 26th, 2010 on Services and Article III-74 CDE, the following legal information is provided to the Client:

 |Name||S.N.C.
 GUILMOT & BASSINE|

 |Address||435, avenue Brugmann – B-1180 Brussels (Belgium)|

 |Professional Organization||Ordre français des avocats du Barreau de Bruxelles|

 |Predetermined price of the Services||None, save otherwise agreed|

 |Nature of Services||Legal assistance in litigation in the case referred to in the letter to which the Terms are attached and/or advising in business/civil/tax/labour/administrative matters in accordance with the subject matter referred to in the letter to which the Terms are attached.|

 |Insurance||Professional Lialbility: Ethias Insurance Cy, rue des Croisiers, 24 – B-4000 Liège (phone +32 4 220 31 11).
 Geographic coverage of liability: worldwide save US and Canada without prejudice to the provisions hereunder.|

 Contractual conditions governing professional services provided by S.N.C.
 Guilmot & Bassine

 Acceptance of the contractual conditions governing professional services